ebu/jupyter-ijavascript/README.md

 # jupyter-ijavascript
-Docker container which run jupyter with ijavascript enabled

-This docker file is based on `jupyter/notebook` and add the [ijavascript](https://github.com/n-riesco/ijavascript) kernel.
+This repository contains a Dockerfile, which adds the [ijavascript](https://github.com/n-riesco/ijavascript) kernel to the `jupyter/notebook` base image.

 ## Copyright & license